nes-lab/shepherd/docs/dev/gps_sync.rst

 - the device tree file (dts) for the GPS-caplet is found in the pps-gmtimer folder (DD-GPS-00A0.dts).

 DEBUG:
-if you want to see whats going on you can run the services in DEBUG-Mode:
+if you want to see what's going on you can run the services in DEBUG-Mode:

 - chrony: ``sudo chronyd -dd``
 - gpsd: ``sudo gpsd -N /dev/ttyO2 -D15 -n``